ncatlab/nlab-content/pages/8/8/6/4/24688/content.md

 * Manifold diagrams have canonical geometric duals (in the sense of Poincaré duality).
 This relates manifold diagrams to diagrams of cells, and this may be considered as classical [[pasting diagram|pasting diagrams]] (but with cell shapes that generalize the usual shapes, such as 'globular', 'simplicial', or 'opetopic' shapes).

 These consequences have been worked out in [Dorn and Douglas 22](#DornDouglas22).
-(Note a minor presentational difference is that 'tameness' is being used in the definition of manifold diagrams in place of 'framed compact support'---the conditions are equivalent).
+(Note the primary definition in the latter text differs from that given here, but a comparison is given.)

 ## References